-She was previously Chief Strategy Officer and Head of Business Operations for China, Taiwan, and Hong Kong at the world’s largest privately held pharmaceutical company.
-Before that, she was a Vice President and then Business Unit lead for two of the world’s top 4 advertising agency conglomerates.
+Prior to Google, she was the Chief Strategy Officer and Head of Business Operations for China, Taiwan and Hong Kong, at the world’s largest privately-held pharmaceutical company.
+Rachel had also held the position of VP and was the Business Unit lead for two of the world’s top 4 advertising agency conglomerates.
 She started her career in management consulting.

 In unrelated news, Rachel is an improv comedian, training at UCB in New York.

 ‘Diversity and Inclusion’ is the new ‘it’ phrase, but does it help your business?
 Rachel Loui, Google International Growth exec, former healthcare Chief Strategy Officer, and China expert, says Yes.
 D&I is a practical and easy tool to understand your customers, develop superior products, scale growth around the world–and drive exponential revenue.
 D&I saves lives, exemplified in healthcare.
 D&I can boost entire economies, exemplified by China’s communist inclusion of both genders in the workforce.
 Above all, D&I is forward-thinking the necessity to win employee loyalty and create a more productive company culture.

 Innovative technologies developed today can help your company disrupt the competitive landscape–and those innovations may be happening on the other side of the world.
 Rachel Loui, Google International Growth exec and China expert, highlights global disruptive technologies that can be applied to your industry at home.